OpenStackweb/oid-sweden-2024/src/pages/content-pages/about-event.md

 ---
 ## Welcome to OpenInfra Day Sweden 2024!

 On May 7 we will gather at Volvohallen in Gothenburg for yet another Swedish-powered community event about open infrastructure, OpenStack, Kubernetes, and the most relevant technologies in the ecosystem.
-[Register now](https://oideurope2024.openinfra.dev/#registration=1)!
+[Register now](https://oideurope2024.openinfra.dev/#registration=1) or complete the [CFP](https://docs.google.com/forms/d/e/1FAIpQLSfCvmgoq_9cqIDxz2K3ZI5dPZvsUSaaksGJpVEKt-6U89Udzg/viewform)!

 The event is **FREE of charge** with focus on Automotive.
 Join us or [submit your talk today](https://docs.google.com/forms/d/e/1FAIpQLSfCvmgoq_9cqIDxz2K3ZI5dPZvsUSaaksGJpVEKt-6U89Udzg/viewform)!